aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/open-files/filter-defined-names-while-loading-workbook/_index.md

             // Load the workbook with load options const workbook = new Workbook(new Uint8Array(arrayBuffer), opts);

-            // Save the output Excel file, it will break the formula in C1 if defined names were removed const outputData = workbook.save(SaveFormat.Xlsx);
+            // Save the output Excel file; it will break the formula in C1 if defined names were removed const outputData = workbook.save(SaveFormat.Xlsx);
             const blob = new Blob([outputData]);
             const downloadLink = document.getElementById('downloadLink');